-Born and raised in France, Louis studied at the Cité Scolaire Internationale in Grenoble (Isère, France), where he passed the Cambridge English Advanced exams (equivalent to level C1) in 2008 and gained a literary baccalaureate, with an International Option and Italian, (equivalent to level C2) in 2009.
+Born in France and first raised in Italy, Louis studied at the Cité Scolaire Internationale in Grenoble (Isère, France), where he passed the Cambridge English Advanced exams (equivalent to level C1) in 2008 and gained a literary baccalaureate, with an International Option and Italian, (equivalent to level C2) in 2009.
 He went on to study for five years in the Translation and Interpretation Department (formerly the Translation and Interpretation School) of the University of Geneva, Switzerland, where he obtained a bachelor’s degree in multilingual communication (2013) and a master’s in specialised translation (2014).
 His thesis focused on the similarities between literary translation and video game translation.

 During his studies, Louis translated six American novels into French for an American publishing house, Dreamspinner Press.
 He has also translated numerous scientific articles and administrative texts for academic researchers in France, Italy, Switzerland and Finland, and he has edited work for other students.
 He established and presided over the Isère-based society Legend of the Dahu (currently on hold), which aims to promote digital gaming in France and for which he wrote the regulations.
 He also helped to build the website for the society, as well as successfully coordinating all preparations for the ‘Heart of the Dahu’ event held on 4 October 2014.
 Between 2009 and 2013, Louis worked on multiple occasions as a children’s group leader in various centres across the Savoie and Isère regions.